 While there is redundancy in the OCICS digital trunked land mobile radio (TLMR) system, the system does have a single point of failure.
 A catastrophic failure of the OCICS TLMR would leave critical first responders without radio communications for a period of time.
-This project will provide an off-network radio repeater solution that will serve to provide basic emergency communications support in the event of a complete TLMR failure.
-The system would be available on a regular basis for off-network tactical use when there is no emergency.
+This project will provide a geographically redundant backup prime site solution that will serve to provide basic emergency communications support in the event of a complete TLMR system failure.

-FUNDING SOURCE: Pre-2016 2016 2017 2018 2019 2020 2021 6yr Total Total: Borrowing to be Authorized 0 1,000 352 1,352 1,352 TOTALS 0 1,000 352 1,352 1,352
+FUNDING SOURCE: Pre-2017 2017 2018 2019 2020 2021 2022 6yr Total Total: Borrowing to be Authorized 0 1,964 1,964 1,964 TOTALS 0 1,964 1,964 1,964